-- 1. Intel® OptaneTM SSD - The OptaneTM SSD must have at least 16 GB capacity, and it must have equal or smaller capacity than the hard drive/SSD to be accelerated.) - 3.
-The accelerated hard drive/SSD cannot be included in a RAID array
+- 1. Intel® OptaneTM memory - The OptaneTM memory must have at least 16 GB capacity, and it must have equal or smaller capacity than the hard drive/SSD to be accelerated. - The OptaneTM memory cannot be used to accelerate an existing RAID array; the accelerated hard drive/SSD cannot be included in a RAID array. - 4.
+The hard drive/SSD to be accelerated must be a SATA hard drive or M.2 SATA SSD and must have Windows 10 64-bit (or later version) installed on it.
+(Must be formatted for GPT partition.) - 5.
+The motherboard driver disk